-Pointer arithmetic in C lets you do math on pointers — adding integers, subtracting pointers, indexing into arrays without explicit [i] syntax.
-The catch: arithmetic is scaled by the size of the pointer’s referenced type, so ptr + 1 advances by sizeof(*ptr) bytes, not one byte.
+Pointer arithmetic in C lets you do math on pointers: adding integers, subtracting pointers, indexing into arrays without explicit [i] syntax.
+The catch is that arithmetic is scaled by the size of the pointer’s referenced type, so ptr + 1 advances by sizeof(*ptr) bytes, not one byte.
+This is how you work with C arrays, traverse linked structures, and build low-level data structures.

 Why pointers exist